krazydanny/laravel-repository/README.md

 **Usage**

 When detecting you want a model or query to be remembered in cache for a certain period of time, Laravel Repository Model will automatically first try to retrieve it from cache.
-If it doesn't will automatically retrieve it from database and store it in cache for the next time :)
+Otherwise will automatically retrieve it from database and store it in cache for the next time :)

 Read a specific model by ID: